edooley7/dsp/06-statistics.md

 ---

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?

 REPLACE THIS TEXT WITH YOUR RESPONSE

+---

+---

+How do frequentist and Bayesian statistics compare?

+REPLACE THIS TEXT WITH YOUR RESPONSE